PiotrStyla/Bezpieczny_pomocnik/SECURITY.md

 ## Reporting Security Vulnerabilities

-**Bezpieczny Pomocnik** is a child safety application developed by Fundacja na rzecz Hospicjum Maryi Królowej Apostołów w Krakowie.
+**Bezpieczny Pomocnik** is a child safety application developed by Piotr Styla in support of Fundacja na rzecz Hospicjum Maryi Królowej Apostołów w Krakowie.
 We take security seriously, especially when it comes to protecting children.

 ### 🛡️ **How to Report**

 If you discover a security vulnerability, please report it responsibly:

-**📧 Email:** kontakt@fundacja-hospicjum.org
+**📧 Email:** p.styla [at] gmail [dot] com
-**📍 Address:** 30-404 Kraków, ul.
-Cegielniana 6B/45
+**👤 Developer:** Piotr Styla
+**💻 GitHub:** github.com/PiotrStyla

 ### ⚠️ **Please DO NOT:**
 - Create public GitHub issues for security vulnerabilities